A Daily Writing Practice to Regulate Your Nervous System, Reduce Anxiety, and Ease Chronic Pain

 Before you reach for your journal, it’s worth pausing to recognize a few common avoidance habits—something Nicole J. Sachs often highlights in emotional healing work.

 Many of us resist emotional processing or journaling without even realizing it.
 These subtle forms of avoidance can creep in, especially when practices like the All Is Welcome journaling method invite us to feel deeply.
+So many people avoid this type of work, the very thing that will help them most.

 Here are a few patterns I’ve noticed in myself and others—unconscious habits that might pull us away from the discomfort of feeling: